vasia/snailtrail/README.md

 - `timely-adapter/src/lib.rs` for the `LogRecord` creation,
 - `st2/src/pag.rs` for the `PAG` creation, and the
 - `inspect.rs` command, `triangles.rs` source computation, and `minimal.rs` source computation tying it all together.
+- The various commands in `st2/src/commands` make use of the PAG construction to run algorithms on top of it.

 ## Structure